-Other than the provisions explained in the above sections of this Chapter, Chapter VI obliges data processing service providers to take necessary measures to ensure their customers can switch to similar data processing services.
-This covers removing the commercial, technical, contractual and organisational obstacles that prevent customers from terminating the contract, entering into a new contract for the same type of service; or porting their data, and other digital assets214 to another provider.
-Article 24 contains detailed rules as to the contractual terms concerning switching between providers of data processing services.
-Article 26 provides further technical requirements to ensure that, where available, services are compatible with open standards or interfaces.
-Considering the limited efficacy of the self-regulatory frameworks and shortcomings and limited scope of consumer protection, Chapter III intends to expand the right of data portability in Article 20 of the GDPR to non-personal data.
+The obligation covers removing the pre-commercial, commercial, technical, contractual and organisational obstacles that prevent customers from terminating the contract, entering into a new contract for the same type of service; or porting their exportable data, and other digital assets to another provider.
+Article 24 sets out the scope of the technical obligations while Article 25 contains detailed rules as to the contractual terms concerning switching between providers of data processing services.
+Article 26 provides the information obligations of data processing services providers and Article 30 the technical aspects of switching.